JohnnyPrimus/MicroWakeWordV2Trainer/trainer/README.md

 [microWakeWord](https://github.com/kahrendt/microWakeWord) model — as a
 plain Python CLI you run on your own machine instead of in a Colab VM.

+I will try to provide updates to simplify and streamline the proccess, but, for not, it produces V2 microWakeWorks of your choosing at no cost and with no limitations.

 ## What it does differently from the baseline notebook

 - **Fixes a missing step.** The notebook's training-config cell references a